Skip navigationClick this image to return to this home page from anywhere on this site

 Orbis

-You can also read some of my own "poetry criticism" on this website, a close reading of one poem by each of the following British poets: Stuart Henson, Keith Armstrong and Peter Phillips.
+You can also read some of my own "poetry criticism" on this website, a close reading of one poem by each of the following British poets: Stuart Henson, Richard Berengarten, Keith Armstrong, Peter Phillips, Martin Hayes and Owen Gallagher.
 In my comments I have tried to show why I value these poems.
-These are not "big name" poets, though in my view their work ought to be much better known.
+These are not all "big name" poets, though in my view their work ought to be much better known.
 They have all published several collections.

-Edward Mackinnon studied modern languages at St John's College, Cambridge and Warwick University.
-He lives in Eindhoven, Netherlands, where he works as a translator.
+Edward Mackinnon studied modern languages at St John’s College, Cambridge and Warwick University.
+He now lives in south-west France.

 Cornwell Internet